noamzuck/d-base/README.md

 | `description`| string  | _Optional._ "description"                          |

 ### delete
-Removes a row in the database or the database itself.
+The function removes a specific row or an entire database.

 | Parameter  | Type          | Example     |
 |------------|---------------|-------------|